bguta/latex-decompiler/README.md

 ## Background

-There has been much interest in the conversion of images of mathematical formula into their representive formula.
-Recently, a commercial tool in the form of [Mathpix](https://mathpix.com/), has been implemented to solve this problem.
+There has been much interest in the conversion of images of mathematical formula into their latex representation.
+Recently, a commercial tool in the form of [mathpix](https://mathpix.com/), has been implemented to solve this problem.
 This work is dedicated to recreating that tool with the help of this [paper](https://arxiv.org/pdf/1609.04938v1.pdf).

 ## The Model
 ### Attention Plots